 GPs often find that people who see them about memory loss are most likely to have: Anxiety, stress, depression.

 Their memory loss is a result of poor concentration and not noticing things in the first place because of a lack of interest.
 Sleeping problems often make the memory loss worse.
 Your GP may suggest trying antidepressants.
 If you have depression or anxiety, your memory problems should get better as the depression or anxiety improves.
-An elderly person with memory loss is likely to have depression if they also experience changes in behavior, such as hoarding or being bad tempered.
+An elderly person with memory loss is likely to have depression if they also experience changes in behaviour, such as hoarding or being bad tempered.

 Tips for coping with a poor memory